 Citrulline-specific T cells are present in lymph node biopsies of arthralgia and early RA patients

 Next, we applied the multi-tetramer assay to lymph node biopsies from HLA-DRB1*04:01-positive individuals.
 Included in this part of the study were arthralgia patients with elevated RF and ACPA levels as well as early RA patients.
-Samples from one patient with undifferentiated arthritis and one healthy control were also analysed (see Additional file 1: Table S1.2)
+Samples from one patient with undifferentiated arthritis and one healthy control were also included in this analysis (see Additional file 1: Table S1.2)

 Due to the limited cell numbers that can be retrieved from a core needle biopsy we decided against the general ex vivo protocol but opted instead for analysing cells after in vitro expansion using PHA and IL-2.
 We could detect citrulline-reactive T cells in all of the tested individuals albeit with varying number of specificities (Figure 3).
-All five RA patients had citrullinated vimentin-specific T cells while citrullinated α-enolase- and citrullinated CILP/fibrinogen-specific T cells were found in three RA patients.
-One of the five arthralgia patients displayed reactivity against all citrullinated peptides, while another one had citrullinated vimentin- and citrullinated α-enolase-specific T cells.
-The remaining three arthralgia patients had one of the three citrullinated specificities; two displayed citrullinated vimentin-reactive and one citrullinated CILP/FGB-specific T cells.
-Also for the healthy control we could demonstrate the presence of citrullinated vimentin-specific T cells, however no citrullinated CILP/fibrinogen- or citrullinated α-enolase-reactive ones.
-The patient diagnosed with undifferentiated arthritis had both citrullinated vimentin- and citrullinated α-enolase-specific T cells.
+All five RA patients had vimentin- and α-enolase-specific T cells while CILP/fibrinogen-specific T cells were only found in four patients.
+Three of the five arthralgia patients displayed reactivity against all citrullinated peptides.
+The remaining two had no CILP/fibrinogen-specific T cells, but both displayed vimentin-reactive and one also α-enolase-specific T cells.
+Also for the healthy control we could demonstrate the presence of vimentin- and α-enolase-specific T cells, however no CILP/fibrinogen-reactive ones.
+The patient diagnosed with undifferentiated arthritis on the other hand had all T cell reactivities we tested for.
 It should be noted that since these cells required cell culture expansion, we could not calculate the original frequencies nor analyse the unmanipulated phenotypes.

 Citrulline-specific T cells decline in early RA patients achieving drug-induced remission

 Among all citrulline-specific cells we observed a number of cells co-expressing two or three of the chemokine receptors.
 Here it was most common to find CXCR5 in combination with either CXCR3 or CCR6 (data now shown).
-In contrast to this we found only a few influenza-specific cells co-expressing several chemokine receptors, these were mostly CXCR3+ cells carrying CCR6 and/or CXCR5 (data not shown).
+In contrast to this we found only a few influenza-specific cells co-expressing these chemokine receptors with a majority of CXCR3+ cells carrying CCR6 and/or CXCR5, while among CXCR5+ cells the proportion of cells carrying a second chemokine receptor was rather small (data not shown).